 - Highlight trails and safe routes to take, bridging barriers people may experience preventing them from walking.

-information and raise awareness about neighborhood assets that residents may not already know of, such as locations of vital community services, parks, bus stops, public art, community gardens, and so much more!
+- Provide information and raise awareness about neighborhood assets that residents may not already know of, such as locations of vital community services, parks, bus stops, public art, community gardens, and so much more!

 - Spark curiosity for residents to explore their neighborhoods, and other communities, on foot.

 Putting maps in the hands of residents increases the number of people making more trips on foot.
 Together, if we increase the rate of walking in our communities, a lot of amazing things begin to happen:

 - Residents become physically fitter.
 Walking is a great form of exercise!
 The annual cost to society for obesity is currently estimated at nearly $100 billion.
 Walkable communities are one way we can reverse costs related to obesity, especially among children.

 - Businesses thrive.
 A dollar spent at an independent business generates about 3 times as much benefit to the local economy as spending a dollar at a chain retailer, and locally-owned businesses thrive in densely-built, walkable communities.

 - Our natural environment becomes healthier.
 Think of how much cleaner our air and water would be if a significant portion of car trips turned into walking trips?